VarvaraKorableva/VarvaraKorableva/README.md

 # Hi there I'm Varvara👋

-## 🌱  I’m currently study at Yandex Practicum and i'm looking for a great development team, message me if you need a junior developer 🌱
+## 🌱  I’m looking for a great development team, message me if you need a junior developer 🌱

-### How to reach me: v.korableva1990@yandex.ru
+### How to reach me: varkor90@gmail.com